 That first case led to many referrals to Margaret over the next 17 years.
 She would call me to discuss her EEG findings on each case and teach me how brain injuries affect mood and behavior.
 I conducted an informal survey of my clients and discovered half of them remembered receiving an injury to the head.
 That led me to speculate that head injury was the least understood and most underdiagnosed condition in mental health.
 I began to suspect that a major reason for failure in psychotherapy was a disorder in the electrical wiring in the brain.
 This was certainly the opinion of Margaret.

-From 1982-2000 my psychology practice varied in focus.
+From 1982-1986 I continued to work for the psychiatrist, but left his practice and set up my own in Long Beach.
+From 1986-2000 my solo psychology practice (Bayshore Psychology Center) varied in focus.
 At its core was helping clients resolve their emotional and behavioral conflicts.
 I took over 200 hours of advanced training in a variety of methods to refine my craft as a psychotherapist.
 In addition, I read over 100 books on psychotherapy and brain science.
-Cognitive behavior was always part of my strategy and I would add other components to sessions, being careful to customize my approach to each individual.
-There have been three major theorists who have influenced me the most.
+Cognitive Behavior Therapy was always part of my strategy and I would add other components to sessions, being careful to customize my approach to each individual.
+There have been several theorists/clinicians who have influenced how I practice.